 Is it better to buy or continue renting in the 14th arrondissement in 2026?

-In the 14th, a rent of 1,200 euros for a 45 sqm 2-bedroom represents 14,400 euros per year, or 72,000 euros over 5 years.
-Buying the same property at 420,000 euros with a 25-year loan, the monthly payment excluding insurance is approximately 1,800 euros, of which a growing share repays capital.
-After 5 years, the owner has built up 80,000 to 90,000 euros in repaid capital, compared to zero for the tenant.
+In the 14th, a rent of 1,200 euros for a 45 sqm two-room flat comes to 14,400 euros a year, or 72,000 euros over 5 years.
+Buy the same property at 420,000 euros with a 25-year loan and the monthly payment excluding insurance is around 1,800 euros, of which a growing share repays capital.
+After 5 years, the owner has built up 80,000 to 90,000 euros in repaid capital, against zero for the tenant.